How to Treat Asthma

 Asthma has no definite cure.
 However, following the perfect treatment can alleviate an asthmatic individual’s condition.
 If asthma is left untreated, undesirable complications may arise.
 Some of these life-threatening complications include status asthmaticus, pneumonia, atelectasis (lung collapse), and respiratory failure.

 Acute asthma episodes can obstruct a person’s airway.
 This obstruction may often lead to hypoxemia or absence of oxygen in the blood flow.
-Asthma can also lead to dehydration because of excessive perspiration during an episode and insensible fluid losses through hyperventilation.I am sure you like this post.I'll appreciate if you take a minute to share!Thank you.
+Asthma can also lead to dehydration because of excessive perspiration during an episode and insensible fluid losses through hyperventilation.All the articles found in this website are for information purpose only.As always, you should consult a well-trained doctor before taking any medicine.